 The thing is, we don't know what could happen while we're away.
 It's perfectly normal to get excited about your holiday and anticipate the memories you will create, to the point where the potential mishaps are forgotten about.
 But with so many different variables, and so many opportunities for something to be anything other than perfect, travel insurance can provide you with the peace of mind you need to put all of that to the back of your thoughts, and really enjoy your time away.

 We also don't know what could happen before we go away.
-Travel insurance can offer cancellation cover for the full amount of your holiday price, and yet Compare Cover data gathered from two years' worth of quotes suggests that UK holidaymakers leave it very late to get cover for their trip, sacrificing cancellation cover in the process.
-In fact, 60% of British travellers compare travel insurance quotes within a week of their trip and more alarmingly, 30% of travel insurance quotes are sought within 24 hours of flight.
+Travel insurance can offer cancellation cover for the full amount of your holiday price, and yet Compare Cover data gathered from a year worth of quotes suggests that UK holidaymakers leave it very late to get cover for their trip, sacrificing cancellation cover in the process.
+In fact, in 2019, 60% of British travellers compared travel insurance quotes within a week of their trip and more alarmingly, 33% of travel insurance quotes are sought within 24 hours of flight.

 Now, if only travel insurance could sort out our passport renewals...